-NEW – TEA-TOWEL FOR SALE – SCROLL DOWN
+NEW – FUND-RAISING BOOK OF DOG POEMS FOR SALE – SNIFFING LAMP-POSTS BY MOONLIGHT – SCROLL DOWN

 Matt Black writes poems for adults and children, as well as occasional plays and short fiction.
 He works on tailor-made projects and workshops ranging from the serious and educational to the crazy and sublime. https://richardbolam.wordpress.com/2010/08/02/24-hour-diy-shakespeare.
 He enjoys performing and creating bespoke readings for events and benefits.

 His most recent collections for adults are Tales from the Leaking Boot (Iron Press, 2018), and Spoon Rebellion (Smith Doorstop, 2017) and for adults and children, The Owl and the Pussycat and the Turtles of Fun (Two Rivers Press, 2014).
 Recent commissions include his play The Storm Officer, which will tour in 2020 (trailer here - https://vimeo.com/210278755 and his poem Our Cov which featured in the bid film as part of Coventry’s winning bid to become City Of Culture 2021 https://youtu.be/SIZXcAvoyoY

 As Derbyshire Poet Laureate (2011-13) his commissions included work with Sinfonia Viva Orchestra, and poems etched onto glass for Ashbourne Library, and carved into 12 milestones around Derbyshire.
 His collection Goblin In The Fridge is a Poetry Society Children’s Bookshelf Choice.